Lutz Brusch Group

 Throughout these projects, the mathematical models are inherently nonlinear and only fully disclose their secrets through advanced methods including dynamical systems theory and bifurcation analysis.
 We continuously develop such analysis methods further, in particular we’re the team behind the user-friendly modeling and simulation framework Morpheus.

 This theory group, in close collaborations with experimentalists, will further extend and apply systems biology approaches to uncover the regulatory mechanisms that underlie spatio-temporal patterning processes in cells and tissues.

 Open questions that inspire our work are

-- Which capabilities does the eukaryotic cell gain from the closed regulatory loop between signal transduction and compartmentalisation/endocytosis?
+- Which capabilities does the eukaryotic cell gain from the closed regulatory loop between signal transduction and compartmentalization/endocytosis?

-- How is hepatocyte polarity established and remodelled in the regenerating liver?
+- How is hepatocyte polarity established and remodeled in the regenerating liver?

 - What kind of biochemical and/or biophysical signals does a growing, and moreover a regenerating, tissue feed back from the tissue/organ scale down to a single proliferating cell such that a robust organ size emerges?

 - Mathematical modeling of processes in cells and tissues using Morpheus